Getting Started with Stock Investing

 Equity

 Equity is the size of the proportion of shares held by shareholders in a company.
-For example, Apple has about 150 billion circulating shares, and if you own 150 shares of Apple company stock, it is equivalent to owning 150 billion shares of Apple company = 1 billion shares.
+For example, Apple's circulating shares are about 15 billion, and if you own 150 shares of Apple company stock, that's equivalent to 15/15 billion = 0.1/1 billion in shares of Apple.

 Let's explain these three concepts with a practical example: